 When I began growing a garden of my own, one of the first things I learned to can was tomato sauce from homegrown tomatoes.
 Eventually, I made it my yearly goal to grow enough tomatoes to provide a sufficient amount of canned tomato sauce to last us until the following season.

-If you are canning tomato sauce, is important to use recipes that are formulated and tested for safe home canning.
-When I make tomato sauce for canning, I follow the tomato sauce recipe in the Ball Blue Book of Preserving for “Seasoned Tomato Sauce.”
+Follow a Safe Canning Recipe: If you are canning tomato sauce, is important to use recipes that are formulated and tested for safe home canning.
+When I make tomato sauce for canning, I follow the tomato sauce recipe in the Ball Blue Book Guide to Preserving for “Seasoned Tomato Sauce.”
 This is the closest to the homemade tomato sauce I grew up with.

 The only differences between the recipe below and the Ball Seasoned Tomato Sauce is this recipe is cut in half.
 The ratio of ingredients is the same.
 I just find working with 22.5 pounds of tomatoes is much easier to manage since I only have two large pots to cook down the sauce.